DavidVentura/blog/blog/raw/postgres-lib-2/POST.md

 postgis ver='POSTGIS="3.6.2dev 11021e0" [EXTENSION] PGSQL="180" GEOS="3.12.2-CAPI-1.18.2" (compiled against GEOS 0.3.12) PROJ="9.5.1" (compiled against PROJ 0.9.0) LIBXML="20912"'
 ```

-Though it did increase the size of the compiled binary by 17MB, 7MB of which are from `postgis--3.6.2dev.sql`.
+Though it did increase the size of the compiled binary by 17MB.
 Oof.

 If we create some more meaningful data:
 ```sql